 I first encountered a reference to Capt.
-Summers when I was looking into the names of the different G.A.R. posts in this general area.
+Summers (see yesterday’s post in which I mention his death) when I was looking into the names of the different G.A.R. posts in this general area.
 It so happens that George D. Summers Post No. 13 was out of Berkeley Springs, West Virginia.
 There is, by the way, a monument to the post in Greenway Cemetery, in Berkeley Springs.

 While that’s interesting, George Denton/Dent Summers’ background is more so.
 For starters, he isn’t what some folks might consider the stereotypical Federal.
 Perhaps he’s something more typical of what one might find in Union men in blue from the border states.